ayondot/code-clan-cart/README.md

 A Shopping Basket Task.

 ---

 ## Requirements

-To run this app, you will need Node.js and a node global package, npm or yarn, installed in your environement.
+To run this app, you will need Node.js and a node package manager, npm or yarn, installed in your environement.

 ### Node

 - #### Node installation on Windows

   Just go on [official Node.js website](https://nodejs.org/) and download the installer.
   Also, be sure to have `git` available in your PATH, `npm` might need it (You can find git [here](https://git-scm.com/)).

 - #### Node installation on Ubuntu